🌿 Amazon Jungle Packing List & Dieta Friendly Travel Guide 🌿

 Plain cooked grains (if you can prepare or to purchase at airport) — e.g. plain rice, quinoa, oatmeal — light, easy to digest.

-Light cooked vegetables or fresh salads with non-canned chicken or fish (steamed or boiled) at airport — carrots, squash, etc.
+Light cooked vegetables or fresh salads with non-canned chicken or fish (steamed or boiled) at airport.

 Herbal teas or plain water — stay hydrated, and avoid stimulants (caffeine, sugary drinks).